-Johor Bahru in the southernmost state in Malaysia is just a causeway bridge away from Singapore and as such, is heavily familiar to most Singaporeans.
-As a popular weekend getaway for shopping, food and leisure; Johor Bahru offers a cheaper alternative to the highest cost of living in Singapore.
-If like me you have been to this city several times and in need of some fresh ideas of things to do in Johor Bahru, check out this easy to follow itinerary that you can do during a weekend.
+Johor Bahru or JB in the southernmost state in Malaysia is just a causeway bridge away from Singapore annd as such, is heavily familiar to most Singaporeans.
+As a popular weekend getaway for shopping, food and leisure; Johor Bahru offers a cheaper alternative to the higher cost of living in Singapore.
+If like me you have been to this city several times and in need of some fresh ideas of things to do in Johor Bahru or JB, check out this easy to follow itinerary that you can do during a weekend.

 One of the most pleasant areas to stay and to start your journey around Johor Bahru is the recently developed Nusajaya which ironically is in the outskirts of Johor Bahru.
 During my last visit to Johor Bahru, I stayed at the Hotel Jen Puteri Harbour Nusajaya which has the feel of an exclusive marina with yachts parked on the shore.
 You can easily glimpse Singapore from the higher floors and especially at the rooftop restaurant.

-After dropping your bags, you can either head to Sanrio Hello Kitty Town or Legoland if you have kids.
-Otherwise, the area around Nusajaya has a couple of interesting cultural attractions as well.
+After dropping your bags, you can either head to Sanrio Hello Kitty Town (discounted tickets here) or Legoland (discounted tickets here) if you have kids.
+Otherwise, the area around Iskandar Puteri (formerly Nusajaya) has a couple of interesting cultural attractions as well.
 Of note is the newer State Government Building of Johor which is open to the public through guided tours.
 Like the older Sultan Ibrahim Building in JB itself, the former has a distinct Moorish-Malay influence though its recent construction means that there’s none of the British colonial elements that its predecessor had.
 A short walk from here is the Masjid Negeri Kota Iskandar.

 Alternatively, if you are in Johor Bahru on a Saturday morning, you can check out Pasar Tani – the farmer’s market which is open only during Saturdays.
 Especially popular among Singaporeans for cheaper seafood and produce, you’ll need to come early.
 Most goods will be sold out by noon.